 Not Vetting the Vendors

 For example, not all established certified translation businesses are of the same calibre.
-They may all be able to get the job done, but when it comes to quality, deadlines and even whether the final document will be accepted, the differences can be night and day.
-The key therefore being to think proactively about who you work with, carrying out all necessary checks before going ahead.
+They may all be able to get the job done, but when it comes to quality, deadlines, and even whether the final document will be accepted, the differences can be night and day.
+The key, therefore, is to think proactively about who you work with and carry out all necessary checks before proceeding.

 Not Asking the Right Questions

-If you don’t know a thing about certified translations, it’s up to you to ask as many questions as necessary to fill in the blanks.
-How long it will take?
+If you don’t know anything about certified translations, it’s up to you to ask as many questions as necessary to fill in the blanks.
+How long will it take?
 What guarantees are offered?
 What about getting the documents back?
-How to order duplicates?
-These and other questions should be addressed before getting started if possible.
+How do you order duplicates?
+If possible, these and other questions should be addressed before getting started.

 Not Simplifying the Documents